-Roadhouses are my favorite way to spend the night if I’m not camping along the drive to Alaska!
+Roadhouses are my favorite way to spend the night if I’m not camping along the drive to Alaska.
 Road houses in Alaska, the Yukon Territory and Northern British Columbia are generally small, family run establishments.
 Sometimes there are in or near a town, other times they are out on their own far from the nearest town.
 They often do not have wifi or cell phone service and are usually in stunning locations.
-They always have atmosphere and usually terrific food!
+They always have a unique and welcoming atmosphere and usually terrific food.
 Typically there will be a restaurant and some rooms.
 Occasionally there are also cabins or camping on site.
 Some are more like rustic lodges and others more like motels.

 Camping along the Alaska Highway